Tel: +44 1258 818 397

 We offer weekly breaks (normal start day is Friday) for most of the year.
-Short breaks (minimum 3 nights) are also available during spring and autumn (excluding school holidays).
-These are normally Friday to Monday, but do Contact Us if you prefer Monday to Friday or something else.
-Short breaks are also available during the New Year holiday period.
+Short breaks (minimum 3 nights) are also available (apart from July and August).
+These are normally Friday to Monday (3 nights) or Monday to Friday (4 nights), but do Contact Us if you would like to book a different short break.

 Our booking calendar is usually up to date - please check Availability here before contacting us with queries about dates and prices.
 Please do Contact Us to discuss your requirements if you would like further help.

 See Bookings for full terms and conditions, availability and prices - you can book online via the secure, easy-to-use booking pages.

 Christmas/New Year breaks - different start days are available, depending on what day of the week Christmas Day and New Year's Day are - please Contact Us to discuss your requirements if they don't match what is shown.